mauriciopoppe/blog/site/content/notes/computer-science/computation/promises.md

 })
 ```

-Let's add a queue to the promise, it's purpose is to store handlers that will be called once the promise state changes from `PENDING` to something else, at the same time our `.then` method should check the promise state to decide whether to call the handler immediately or to store the handler, let's move this logic to a new helper function `handle`
+Let's add a queue to the promise, its purpose is to store handlers that will be called once the promise state changes from `PENDING` to something else, at the same time our `.then` method should check the promise state to decide whether to call the handler immediately or to store the handler, let's move this logic to a new helper function `handle`

 {{< snippet lang="javascript" line="4-5,10,14-25,27-30" >}}
 class APromise {